McCourt

 As early as the 16th century, the surname was recorded as far south as Munster, where in several County Cork documents, it was equated with Rothe, i.e. a lease dated 1484, listed Elias Roothe alias Mc Cuarta. (viz.
 Muircheartaigh).
 Others of the "sept" are found in the Hearth Money Rolls of County Armagh for 1664, under the spelling Mac Quorte and Father Ronan, in his Irish martyrs, gives the anglicized form as Mac Worth.
 The name has gained a permanent place in the literary history of Ireland, due to James Mac Court or Séamas Dall Mac Cuarta [1647–1733] whose poems were collected and published by Rev. L. Murray.
 Known as Courtney as well as McCourt, he was a friend of Turlough O’Carolan; and he has been described as "the greatest of the northern Gaelic Poets".

-In Northeastern Ulster, some McCourts may descend from the MacMhuircheartaigh (Son of the sea ruler) family, a sept of the powerful Clan Stuart of Bute, from the west of Scotland.
-Their surname, in addition to McCourt, has become McCurdy.
-Brought to Ireland by the Stewarts when they arrived at Ballintoy, having lost their lands in Bute in the mid 16th century, the name is now numerous in the glens and north coast of Antrim.